 For thousands of years, the Jewish people have had a tradition of taking care of those in need.
 That tradition continues through the St. Paul Jewish Federation.
-Every day, our work is felt by millions both here in greater St. Paul and throughout the world.
+Every day, our work is felt by thousands of community members in St. Paul, Israel and throughout the world.

 The first Jewish settlers began arriving in St. Paul in the 1840s.
 They arrived from England and Germany, and Georgia and Pennsylvania — diverse in language and traditions.
 In 1856, two years before Minnesota was granted statehood, eight families and several young men established Mount Zion Congregation.